Colors and High Contrast Mode

 Note: The colors we fetch here are theme-relative.
 If a user has set their OS to a dark theme, we’ll fetch colors from that palette, and likewise for a light theme.
 Windows HCM, though not strictly a “theme”, overrides the colors stored for Windows’ light theme, leading to some confusing code, like this.

-Lastly, if we are not using system colors AND we are not styling Firefox chrome AND we are not resistFingerprinting
+) AND we are not styling Firefox chrome AND we are not resistFingerprinting

 , we’ll use colors-dialog colors to style web content.

-By default, browser.display.use_system_colors
+By default, browser.display.document_color_use

 For a simplified flow chart of this decision tree, check out our HCM Settings page